centreon/centreon-documentation/versioned_docs/version-23.04/upgrade/centreon-ha/upgrade-from-centreon-failover.md

 ### Understanding

-This procedure is reserved to advanced-users.
+This procedure is reserved to advanced users.
 Read it completely before starting any operation.
 Make sure to understand the whole thing as it helps to minimize service disruption when the time to do it on production servers will come.